Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Discussion and conclusion

-While previous works on hemodynamics estimation using deep learning employed parameterisation and projection methods~\cite{ItuRapaka2016,SuZhang2020,GharleghiSamarasinghe2020,GharleghiSowmya2022,FerdianDubowitz2022}, our method operates natively on the geometric representation of the artery.
-In contrast to previous works featuring point-cloud methods~\cite{LiangMao2020,LiWang2021}, we incorporate surface connectivity and curvature of the artery wall in our message passing.
-Furthermore, our method does not depend on the embedding of the mesh in Euclidean space, in contrast to previous work on mesh-based methods~\cite{MoralesFerezMill2021}.
+In contrast to previous works on hemodynamics estimation using deep learning, our method does not require projection to a 1D or 2D domain~\cite{ItuRapaka2016,SuZhang2020,GharleghiSamarasinghe2020,GharleghiSowmya2022,FerdianDubowitz2022}, does not disregard connectivity and curvature of the artery wall~\cite{LiangMao2020,LiWang2021}, and is independent of the embedding of the mesh in Euclidean space~\cite{MoralesFerezMill2021}.
+Instead, we operate natively on the geometric representation of the artery.
 We have demonstrated in Sec.~\ref{sec:method} how to exploit rotational and translational symmetry in our problem by an end-to-end $\SE(3)$-equivariant neural network.
-We leverage the control that kernel-based convolution, as compared to PointNet\texttt{++} message passing, adds to the layers in gauge-equivariant convolution.
 In contrast, PointNet\texttt{++} (Sec.~\ref{subsec:baselines}) operates in 3D Euclidean coordinate space in which the geometric artery models are expressed.
 Thus, PointNet\texttt{++} is implicitly conditioned on the embedding of the input mesh.
 The only way to correct for this in non-equivariant neural networks is to perform data augmentation during training, effectively adding redundancy.
 We have demonstrated in Sec.~\ref{subsec:equivariance} that recovering the same accuracy as on registered input meshes requires longer training times and leads to lower accuracy.
 In fact, initial accuracy may never be fully recovered.
 Thus, when dealing with symmetric problems, GEM-GCN removes the need for roto-translational data augmentation and can lead to improved accuracy and data efficiency.
+Related to our approach are vector neurons~\cite{DengLitany2021}, a $\SE(3)$-equivariant point cloud network.
+Compared to our method, vector neurons is limited to a particular choice of $\SO(3)$-equivariant linear operation, while GEM-GCN uses an optimal gauge-equivariant linear operation.
+Finally, MeshCNN~\cite{HanockaHertz2019} has been heavily used for learning on meshes but defines its convolution to be invariant to rotation, sacrificing filter expressiveness compared to GEM-GCN. \revvision{Related works have modelled hemodynamics under consideration of the Navier-Stokes equations via physics-informed neural networks (PINN)~\cite{ArzaniWang2021,RaissiYazdani2020}.
+This line of works and ours represent two approaches with different use cases: iterative instance optimisation methods allow for incorporation of physics constraints but are slow, while generalising feed-forward methods appear black-box but are fast.}